Pranav-AJ/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ⇒Q(t+1)=T⊕Q(t)

 ### Procedure
-/* write all the steps invloved */
+1.Using Quartus construct sr flip flop.

+2.Repeat same steps to construct JK,D,T flipflops.

+3.Find Rtl logic and timing diagram for all flipflops.

+4.End the program.
 ### PROGRAM
 /*
 Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by:
+Developed by:A.J.PRANAV
-RegisterNumber:
+RegisterNumber:212222230107

 ## SR FLIP FLOP
 module flipflop1(s,r,clk,q,qbar);